ctschroeder/tutorials/add-omeka-items.md

 Ok here we go:

- * Login at the site (check your email !!):  login is the site URL + /admin added at the end.
+ * Login at the site (check your email, including junk/spam folder!!):  login is the site URL + /admin added at the end.

  * Click on Items and Add New Item